DanielKrawisz/Entropy/Pow.co FAQ.md

 Remember, handicaps save time!
 A candidate who does not help evaluators save time is treated like a bad candidate by evaluators regardless of how good he really is.
 He may demonstrate cost, but they will still treat him like a bad candidate.
 Why?
 Because he is more likely to be a bad candidate.
 Handicaps are a way of rejecting candidates quickly who are likely to be bad.
 This was understood by Zahavi but missed by Graffen, whose work on costly signals shows that they are honest but not that they save time.

-## If I buy proof of work, isn’t it really the miner who is demonstrating fitness?

-No because you pay the cost and therefore the miner does not bear it.

 ## What about someone who lies to look better even though it’s against his own interest?

-Lies go against the liar's interest, if they can be exposed for lying.
-Boost makes it easier for liars to be found out.

-A less fit candidate who signals as a more fit candidate has a harder time staying alive and will die more before he gets a chance to be evaluated.
-(Deceptive content will not last over time after being found false by evaluators).
-Furthemore, if he does get to be evaluated, he will still not pass evaluation as much as someone who is more fit.

-Handicaps do not absolve evaluators of the need for good judgment.
-A handicap is best understood as the first step in thean evaluation process.
-Evaluators have limited time in which to find the best candidate and can use handicaps to limit their sample down to a tractable number that is unlikely to have eliminated the best candidates.

-A liar may use a handicap to get into the second round of evaluation when he doesn’t deserve it, but evaluators will compare him to the other candidates at this point and reject him for other reasons.
-A customer may remember a product because he saw an advertisement that stands out but if the product does not ultimately please him, he will not buy it.

-## Can Handicaps Be Used Ns a Voting System?

-No, and please don't try to use them that way.
-You should never commit to anything that happens in a handicap contest.
-Remember, the top candidate is not necessarily the best.
-Boost POW is good for figuring out what is worth thinking about, not for selecting an executive officer or passing a bill into law.
-[Arrow's Theorem](https://en.wikipedia.org/wiki/Arrow%27s_impossibility_theorem) shows that voting systems do not work.
-Poof-of-work will not make them work.
-Proof-of-work is good for collective decision making in a sense, but only if everyone using it retains their autonomy.
-If people are committed to the top boosted candidate, then it becomes a lot more worthwhile to try to manipulate the result.
+Then he is in direct competition with other males who are really stronger than him and either they will beat him up or the females will see that he's making a bad offer.

 ## What if a candidate refuses to use a handicap because he doesn’t want to get trapped in an honesty game?

-Boost PWW will eventually become as viceral in content evaluation, as the handicap principle is in mate selection.
-Anyone objecting to participate in the honesty game would be seen as concealing their content due to inadequacy.
+Graffen showed that rational females pay no attention to males with no advertisement.
 This is related to an important early objection to the Handicap Principle that was made by Maynard Smith, who developed a model in which only fit males would signal and unfit males would try to conceal their inadequacy.
 Such a situation is only possible when males have a binary choice to signal or not to signal.
 When males can signal at any level they all signal in proportion to their own fitness.

 ## If handicaps are the only honest signal of fitness, does that mean that other social networks are dishonest because they don’t use handicaps?